Utilities AI Future Workforce

 - Organizations must stay informed about industry standards related to AI technologies.

-- Engagement with regulatory bodies can provide insights into upcoming changes in legislation.
+- Engagement with regulatory bodies can provide insights into upcoming legislative changes.

 - Developing a compliance strategy early in the process ensures smoother implementation.